Fatal Fury: King of Fighters: Commercial

-In Japan, Game Machine listed Fatal Fury: King of Fighters on their January 1, 1992 issue as being the third most-successful table arcade unit of the month.
+In Japan, Game Machine listed Fatal Fury: King of Fighters as the third most successful table arcade unit of December 1991.
 It went on to be Japan's fourth highest-grossing arcade game of 1992, below Street Fighter II (two versions) and Captain Commando.
-In North America, RePlay reported Fatal Fury to be the second most-popular arcade game in February 1992.
+In North America, RePlay reported Fatal Fury to be the second most popular arcade game of February 1992.

 Critical

-Paul Rand of Computer and Video Games called Fatal Fury one of the best Neo Geo games available in 1992 and compared it favorably with Street Fighter II, stating Fatal Fury was a "brilliant feast of fighting" with "huge and excellently drawn" character sprites, great animation, and unique special attacks "giving the game more variety."
+Paul Rand of Computer and Video Games called Fatal Fury one of the best Neo Geo games available in 1992, and compared it favorably to Street Fighter II, stating Fatal Fury was a "brilliant feast of fighting" with "huge and excellently drawn" character sprites, great animation, and unique special attacks "giving the game more variety."

-In a retrospective review, Maximum commented in 1996 that the game failed to offer any real competition for Street Fighter II in either playability or character selection.
+In a retrospective review, Maximum commented in 1996 that the game failed to offer any real competition for Street Fighter II in terms of either playability or character selection.
 They concluded, "The only main point in this game's favor is that two of the characters may team together to take on a computer opponent in a three-player frenzy, and the game also tries to offer something else new with a two-tier playing arena, but the slow action and the disgracefully difficult fireball motions make special moves something of a rare occurrence."
-In 2018, Complex rated the game 74th on their "The Best Super Nintendo Games of All Time".
-They praised the combat and the ability to jump in and out of the backgrounds concluding: "One of the best fighters on the SNES, by far."
+In 2018, Complex ranked the game 74th on its list of "The Best Super Nintendo Games of All Time".
+They praised the combat and the ability to jump in and out of the backgrounds, and called the game "one of the best fighters on the SNES, by far."

+Legacy

+The Fatal Fury series inspired a trilogy of animated productions produced by NAS with SNK, featuring character designs by Masami Ōbari.
+The first is a television special that aired in 1992 on Fuji TV titled Fatal Fury: Legend of the Hungry Wolf (Battle Fighters Garou Densetsu), which adapts the plot of the first game.
+It was followed in 1993 by another television special Fatal Fury 2: The New Battle (Battle Fighters Garou Densetsu 2) based on the second game, which also aired on Fuji TV.
+A theatrically released film followed in 1994, titled Fatal Fury: The Motion Picture (Garou Densetsu: The Motion Picture), which features an original plot and new characters.
+The first two TV specials were released on a single laserdisc and later on DVD.
+The character's popularity in Fatal Fury and his younger look from the first original video animation influenced his appearance in Art of Fighting 2 as a hidden boss.

+Many soundtracks, manga comics, other books, video tapes, and drama CDs have been released in Japan for the series as a whole and for each of its individual entries.
+A brief OVA set after the events of Mark of the Wolves, titled Memories of Stray Wolves, was packaged with the 15th anniversary soundtrack collection.
+The events of the first game were also loosely adapted in the web series The King of Fighters: Destiny.